 - Wooden planks - these are perfect for framing out concrete foundation blocks or a timber base

 How to Build a Shed Base on Uneven Ground

 Navigating the quirks of uneven terrain can be a challenge, but with the right approach, building a shed base on such ground becomes a manageable task.
 We provide the steps of how to build a shed base on uneven ground below:

 - Firstly, start by marking out how big your shed is, this way you can be accurate as to where to place blocks.
 Use posts and position in the square using ribbon to keep in line.

 - Take your spade and gently dig the top layer attempting to get the ground as flat as possible.
 Clear any excess soil to one side.

 - Now, take a measuring tape and measure 4 rows of 3 blocks, this will create efficient weight distribution.

-- Underneath each block, dig approximately 2 inches wider than your blocks and around 6 inches deep and fill the hole with pea gravel until it gives a flat surface.
+- Underneath each block, dig approximately 2 inches wider than your blocks and around 6 inches deep and fill the hole with pea gravel (or crushed stone) until it gives a flat surface.
 The pea gravel acts as a water distribution method but maintains vigour.

 - Take your timber planks and place them along the rows of blocks and measure how flat it is.
 From there you can add or remove blocks if there is a serious height issue.
-If its a matter of minor size difference, grab some pieces of shingle and place underneath the timber post until its completely level.
-Continue to do this until all 4 posts are level and level with each other.
+If it is a matter of minor size difference, grab some pieces of shingle and place them underneath the timber post until it remains completely level.
+Continue to do this until all 4 posts are level with each other.